leftvalue/kris/README.md

 * Get LocalHost Name/Ip
 * A http proxy that helps analyse response to found matched request
 * Youdao English-Chinese Dictionary with <TAB> completion
+* Simple HttpServer ,used for test network stata or set up a file download server in LAN
 ### Tencent Package
 * Generate tencent weekly email template html
 * Read mails(exported as eml using foxmail) and output latest password of servers